corda/corda-docs-portal/content/en/platform/corda/4.4/enterprise/node/operating/clientrpc.md

 This feature comes with a cost: the server must queue up objects emitted by the server-side observable until you download them.
 Note that the server side observation buffer is bounded, once it fills up the client is considered slow and will be disconnected.
 You are expected to subscribe to all the observables returned, otherwise client-side memory starts filling up as observations come in.
-If you don’t want an observable then subscribe then unsubscribe immediately to clear the client-side buffers and to stop the server from streaming.
+If you don’t want an observable, subscribe then unsubscribe immediately to clear the client-side buffers and to stop the server from streaming.
 For Kotlin users, there is a convenience extension method called `notUsed()` which can be called on an observable to automate this step.